minvws/gfmodules-national-referral-index/docs/interface-definitions/update-localization-data.md

 #### UraNumber

-The URA number is the URA number that should match the provided mTLS client certificate.
+The URA number (UZI Register Abonneenummer) is a number that should match the provided mTLS client certificate.
 This is to make sure that it's not possible to use a different certificate by accident when a client has multiple valid Server Certificates.

 #### RequestingUziNumber